President: Brent

 Byron’s love for history and amateur archaeology is rooted in an appreciation for Canadiana and is complemented by his most cherished role—being Zach’s dad.

-Ian Robertson
+Ian

-Ian Robertson has over 40 years of archaeological research experience, spending recent decades researching and teaching about urban societies of Central Mexico and above all life in the ancient city of Teotihuacan.
+Ian has over 40 years of archaeological research experience, spending recent decades researching and teaching about urban societies of Central Mexico and above all life in the ancient city of Teotihuacan.
 His earliest fieldwork was as a high school volunteer on Archaeological Society projects in the Calgary area.
 After decades away, Ian is happy to be back in southern Alberta, once again learning about the fascinating peoples who lived here in the past.

-Brian Vivian
+Brian

 Over the last fourty years, Brian has explored much of southern Alberta from the high peaks of the Rockies to the grasslands of the lower Red Deer for archaeological sites.
 A favourite activity is walking with Rosie and discovery new archaeological sites with his dog.
 When not gardening in the backyard, nothing provides for more pleasure than watching the fall colours bloom, rinks freeze up and the leaves bud in the spring.

-Susan De Caen
+Susan

 Sue got her degree in archaeology from the University of Calgary and has been involved with the Calgary Centre for almost 20 years.
 She’s been lucky enough to assist on research projects from the Northern Plains, to the National Parks in the Rockies, to the High Arctic.
 Sue’s passionate about sharing the past with whoever will listen and strives to keep it alive by dogsledding with her best friends (her husband and 13 Siberian Huskies) in Alberta’s foothills.